 Minimum Resource Requirements

-Each project hosted on the Square Cloud Platform has specific minimum resource requirements to ensure optimal performance:
+Each project hosted on the Square Cloud Platform has specific minimum resource requirements to ensure optimal performance:- Bots: Minimum of 256 MB RAM required.

 - Websites: Minimum of 512 MB RAM required.